 Civil Engineering is a profession that deals with the infrastructure of society and impacts your everyday life.
-From the roads and bridges you use everyday to the drinking water that comes out of your tap at home.
-Civil engineers work to develop safe, efficient and sustainable ways to continually improve our infrastructure.
+From the structures in roads, bridges and aircraft you use commonly to the drinking water that comes out of your tap at home, civil engineers work to develop safe, efficient and sustainable ways to continually improve the lives of people.

 - Flexible pavement design